Mark Smucker: Early life and education

 Smucker was born in 1969, the son of Timothy P. Smucker and the great-great-grandson of Jerome Monroe Smucker, who had founded The J.M.
 Smucker Company (Smucker's) in 1897.
 He grew up in Orrville, Ohio, where the company is headquartered.

 Like most members of his extended family, he worked summers at the company when he was in middle school, high school, and college, doing a variety of jobs including janitorial work, quality control, marketing and sales, and procurement, and working in various departments at the corporate offices.
 Family members who wanted an executive career at the company were also expected to try something else first for at least two years, and to get a master's degree.

 Smucker attended Orrville High School, graduating in 1988.
 He began composing electronic music in high school, and played in the school's band; his senior year he received the Louis Armstrong Jazz Band Award.

 He attended the College of William & Mary, receiving a BS in geology with a minor in English in 1992.
 In 1996 he received a Master of International Management degree from the Thunderbird School of Global Management in Phoenix, Arizona.

 Career

 Early career

-After receiving his undergraduate degree in 1992, Smucker taught eighth-grade science in Alabama for two years at The Montgomery Academy.
-He then enrolled in the Thunderbird School of Global Management in Arizona, and had an internship in Mexico City one summer which also took him to Venezuela, Argentina, and Chile.
+After receiving his undergraduate degree in 1992, Smucker enrolled in the Thunderbird School of Global Management in Arizona, and had an internship in Mexico City one summer which also took him to Venezuela, Argentina, and Chile.
 After receiving his master's degree in international management in 1996, he moved to Buenos Aires, Argentina to work for the advertising company Leo Burnett Worldwide, working on Procter & Gamble accounts.